spacetelescope/stenv/README.md

 # Space Telescope Environment Distribution

+> :warning: **This distribution platform is still in testing and is not yet an official release.**

 This repository builds YAML files that define frozen environments (sets of packages at specific versions) for an Anaconda installation.
 The [Releases page](https://github.com/spacetelescope/spacetelescope-env-distribution/releases) provides a YAML file for each release.